Hollywood continues to miss Latinx portrayal, in front of and behind camera Annenberg Media | ExBulletin

 In a 2020 diversity study, NBC News found that a large majority of nearly 80% of nominations went to white artists.
 In comparison, about 15% of nominations went to black artists, just under 3% to Latinos, almost 2% to Asian and Pacific Islanders, and just 1% to those of origin.
 Middle Eastern or North African.

-Mariana Anaya, actress and vice-president of About Us, the oldest Latino arts advocacy organization in the United States, said the Latin American community is the one that makes more money at the box office than any other community.
+Mariana Anaya, actress and vice-president of WE, the oldest Latino arts advocacy organization in the United States, said the Latin American community is the one that makes more money at the box office than any other community.

 Anaya explained that the awards show isn’t the only place we go unrecognized.
 We are not represented in the decision making services of these movies / TV shows.
 We need more members of our community to represent us and hire in studios / networks, make decisions, we need more Latino network leaders, Latino writers, Latino directors, Latino showrunners.